 …to name just a few!
 For a more specific idea of the opportunities available to you as a newly qualified data analyst, it’s worth searching for “data analyst” or “junior analyst” positions in your local area.
 Browse sites like LinkedIn, indeed, and glassdoor for a well-rounded view of the current job market.

 How much do entry-level data analysts earn?

 How much you can expect to earn in your first data analyst job depends on where you (or the job) are based, and the sector you’re going into.
 According to data from indeed, the average base salary for a junior data analyst in the United States is $56,956 USD.
 That’s higher than the national average income of $49,764, so it’s not a bad starting point!

-You can learn more about the highest-paying industries for data analysts in this guide.
+You can learn more about entry-level data analyst salaries in this article.

 5. Key takeaways and next steps